According to Japanese mythology, miso is a gift from the gods. That means it’s really good for you and the Japanese like

 When the soybean goes through the process of natural fermentation, they go through a transformation in which almost all of their complex protein, carbohydrate, and lipid (oil or fat) molecules are broken down into readily digestible amino acids, simple sugars and fatty acids.

 From being in Japan I experienced that for them a cup of Miso soup in the morning starts the day not a cup of coffee.
 It was not that long ago, that the Japanese made their own at home and had pride in their home-made Miso.
 Rice and miso are the staples of the Japanese diet.
-The production volume of Miso in Japan is about 600,000 tons and about 3,000 tons are shipped overseas.
+The production volume in Japan is about 600,000 tons and about 3,000 tons are shipped overseas.

 The Japanese believe health is dependent on eating habits and we are finally realizing the truth of that.
 They are known for their longevity in the world and much of this can be attributed to the health benefits from Miso.
 They have ancient sayings about how it helps the body in sayings like “a detoxicating drug in the morning” or “doctor killer”.

 2 General Types Based on Colour & Taste

 1. Sweet, light coloured misos have been aged for less time, is higher in Koji culture and carbohydrates, milder in taste, lower in salt.
 It is good for salad dressings and other summer cooking.

 Sweet misos are also ideal for those with delicate digestive systems.
 A very diluted sweet miso broth can be tolerated by children as young as six months.
 Genmai, kome, shiro, and sometimes rice are all light misos.

 2. Darker misos are aged longer (2-3 years), has a stronger flavour, higher salt content and lower koji content.
 They are higher in protein and stronger in flavour.

 7 Main Varieties (either light or dark):

 “Mellow White” miso is the most popular.
 Light in color and mellow in flavour, Shiro is a pleasant way to introduce miso to the first time user.
 Ideal for soups, dressings and dips. (this is my favorite)